-Students may select 15 credits of general electives to earn a Bachelor of Science Degree.
+Students may select a minimum of 20 credits of general electives to earn a Bachelor of Science Degree.
 Graduation requirements include a minimum of 36 upper-level credits across the entire program, which may require additional elective credits.

 Music Worship Leading